kalimu/genderizeR/README.md

 Description
 -----------

-The R package `genderizeR` communicates with `genderize.io API` - a gate to huge database of first names and theirs gender.
-Functions from the package takes as input a character string (or strings) and prepare text for gender prediction that is based on first names that appear somewhere in each element of the character vector.
+The genderizeR package uses genderize.io API to predict gender from first names extracted from text corpuses.
+The accuracy of prediction could be control by two parameters: counts of first names in database and probability of gender given the first name.

 Installing the package
 ----------------------

 ### Stable version from CRAN

-Not yet, but this is the goal.
-Please see below for code that let you install the package from GitHub.
+    install.packages('genderizeR')

 ### Developer version from GitHub